THE ADWEEK COPYWRITING HANDBOOK REVIEW & SUMMARY

 - Subheadings that bring emotions (failures/ fateful/ most expensive/Don’t worry about…)

 This reminded me of Simon Sinek’s example of tapping into emotion in your copywriting.
-Simo’s example talks about how a homeless sign change that brought far more money in just two hours than what the previous sign did for a day.
+Simo’s example talks about a sign written by a homeless that got changed with better wording and consequently brought far more money in just two hours than what the previous sign did for a day.

 - Subheadings with (You must understand/know/become)